sridevikaza/f1tenth_lab7/README.md

 ## VII.
 Deliverables

-- **Deliverable 1**: Commit your mpc package to GitHub.
-Your commited code should run smoothly in simulation.
+- **Deliverable 1**: Zip your mpc package and submit on Canvas.
+Your code should run smoothly in simulation.
 - **Deliverable 2**: Submit a link to a video on YouTube showing the car tracking waypoints with MPC in Levine hallway in simulation.
 - **Deliverable 3 (group)**: Submit a link to a video on YouTube showing the RC car tracking waypoints with MPC in AIMS hallway.
 You will need to run the particle filter the same way you did for lab 5.